-Mr Cheng Yong Kwang, a Non-Executive Director of the Company, is also a director of Omali Corporation Sdn.
-Bhd. ("Omali") and certain subsidiaries and associated companies of LDHB.
-LDHB holds more than 50% voting rights in LCB, which is the ultimate holding company of Omali.
-LDHB, LCB and Omali are substantial shareholders of the Company.
+Mr Cheng Yong Kwang, an Executive Director of the Company, is also a director of LDHB and Omali Corporation Sdn.
+Bhd. ("Omali").
+LDHB has a deemed interest in LCB, which is the ultimate holding company of Omali, which in turn holds a direct interest of 29.98% in the issued share capital of the Company.
 By virtue of Mr Cheng's directorship in the aforementioned companies, he is considered an Interested Person in relation to the IPT Mandate.
 Mr Cheng will abstain from recommending in voting on the ordinary resolution relating to the renewal of the IPT Mandate.

 Mr Cheng Theng How, a Non-Executive Director of the Company, is also a director of Antara Steel Mills Sdn.
 Bhd. and Amsteel Mills Sdn.
-Bhd. ("AMSB"), both of which are subsidiaries of LICB.
-LICB and AMSB are substantial shareholders of the Company.
+Bhd., both of which are subsidiaries of LICB.
+LICB is deemed to be a substantial shareholder of both LCB and ACB pursuant to the Malaysian Companies Act.
 By virtue of Mr Cheng's directorship in the aforementioned companies, he is considered an Interested Person in relation to the IPT Mandate.
 Mr Cheng will abstain from recommending in voting on the ordinary resolution relating to the renewal of the IPT Mandate.

-The Substantial Shareholders as set out in page 81 of this Annual Report, who are Interested Persons in relation to the IPT Mandate, will abstain, and will ensure that their associates abstain, from voting on the ordinary resolution relating to the renewal of the IPT Mandate.
+The Substantial Shareholders as set out in page 91 of this Annual Report, who are Interested Persons in relation to the IPT Mandate, will abstain, and will ensure that their associates abstain, from voting on the ordinary resolution relating to the renewal of the IPT Mandate.

-Further, Mr Cheng Yong Kwang, Mr Cheng Theng How and the Substantial Shareholders will decline to accept appointment as proxy to vote and attend at the forthcoming 39th AGM in respect of the ordinary resolution approving the renewal of the IPT Mandate unless the Shareholder appointing them as his proxy shall have given specific instructions as to the manner in which his votes are to be cast.
+Further, Mr Cheng Yong Kwang, Mr Cheng Theng How and the Substantial Shareholders will decline to accept appointment as proxy to vote and attend at the forthcoming 38th AGM in respect of the ordinary resolution approving the renewal of the IPT Mandate unless the Shareholder appointing them as his proxy shall have given specific instructions as to the manner in which his votes are to be cast.

-Save as disclosed above, the Directors and the Substantial Shareholders do not have any interest, whether directly or indirectly, in the IPT Mandate.
+Save as disclosed above, the Directors and the Substantial Shareholders of the Company do not have any interest, whether directly or indirectly, in the IPT Mandate.